darnellhernandez/COMP3040A2/README.md

 	`Markdown
 	[darnellhernandez](https://github.com/darnellhernandez)`

 > If you are wanting to learn more about Markdown or curious about what more you can do.
-There are links to more resources in the resource section.
+There are links to more resources in the resource section below.

 > Once the resume is made into a Markdown file, a user can put it on Git.
-Git is a version control system that is free to use, and it is where we can host the markdown file.
+Git is essentially a version control system that is free to use, and it is where we will host the markdown file.

 > In order to start, a user must make a Git account to use the system.
 Below are instruction to create an account, but if you have an account already, you may skip this step.

-#### HOW TO SIGNUP FOR GIT ACCOUNT
+#### SIGNING UP FOR A GIT ACCOUNT

 1. Go to the [Git Website](https://github.com/git)